-Open the shipping carton of your internet/print multiple server and carefully unpack the contents.
+Open the shipping carton of your internet server and carefully unpack the contents.
 The carton should contain the following items:

-- ? ?
-One internet/print multiple server device
+- One internet server device

-- ? ?One AC power adapter, suitable for your area's electrical power connections
+- One AC power adapter, suitable for your area's electrical power connections

-- ? ?
-One 3.5" diskette with IS Admin software
+- One 3.5" diskette with IS Admin software

-- ? ?
-IS Admin User's Guide
+- IS Admin User's Guide

-- ? ?
-Wall mount hardware
+- Wall mount hardware

-- ? ?
-This User's Guide
+- ♦ This User's Guide

-- ? ?
-One lpr software diskette

-- ? ?
-One lpr User's Guide

 Inspect the device and all accompanying items.
-If any item is damaged or missing, report the problem to your dealer immediately.
+If any item is damaged or missing, report the problem immediately to your dealer.